Entity–control–boundary: Robustness diagram

-In principle entities should not know about boundaries and controls.
-In practice however, some variants allow entities, boundaries and controls to subscribe as observer to an entity.
+In theory, entities should not know about boundaries and controls.
+In practice however, entities may publish events, which boundaries and controls can observe without the entity knowing about them.
+This creates the communication from entities to boundaries and controls possible.

 Similarly, the constraint of a boundary class not knowing about other boundary classes only applies at the highest level, and not between classes that cooperate to implement the same boundary.

 Relation to other architectural patterns

 There is some similarity between ECB and model–view–controller (MVC): entities belong to the model, and views belongs to boundaries.
 However the role of the ECB-control is very different from MVC-controller, since it encapsulates also use-case business logic whereas the MVC controller processes user input which would be of the responsibility of the boundary in ECB.
 The ECB control increases separation of concerns in the architecture by encapsulating business logic that is not directly related to an entity.

 The ECB can be used in conjunction with the hexagonal architecture, whenever the boundaries form the outer adapter layer.

 ECB is compatible with the clean architecture which merges ECB principles with other architectural design paradigms.
 Clean architecture places entities at the core, and surround them with a use-case ring (i.e. ECB control) and a ring with gateways and presenters (i.e. ECB boundaries).
 However, clean architecture requires a one-way dependency from outside to inside, which requires to split ECB controls into use-case logic and object coordination.